richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 - Draft 11: Remove IPR section (RFC 5378 and RFC 8179) and add a pointer to those RFCs instead.

+- Draft 12: Addressed the editorial issues found by the following verified
+errata: 523, 524, 1622, 3014, 3095, and 7181.
+Errata 3095 was marked as
+editorial, although it seems to be a semantic change although one that properly reflects consensus.
+The following errata were closed by the conversion to markdown and associated tooling, as they do The right thing:
+6658, 6659, 6661, 6671, and 6669.

 --- back

 # Acknowledgments